 - Fishing mortality in the Centrostephanus rodgersii fishery is represented by the use of catch (tonnes) as a proxy.
-In the most recent season 2019/20 annual catch has dropped to 376 tonnes compared to the previous season of 560 tonnes, due to changes in operations at the main processor and COVID-19.
-A reduced subsidy in the highest catch region has resulted in catch being more evenly distributed for each of the subsidy zones rather than concentrated in the North.
-However, the highest catch region is still the St Helens region. - There is no evidence of biomass depletion through the observed catch rates. - Biomass in the Centrostephanus rodgersii fishery is indicated by two methods: extrapolation from counts obtained from fishery-independent transect surveys; and trends in catch per unit effort (CPUE).
+In the most recent 2020/21 season, the annual catch in Tasmania increased to 497 tonnes, the second highest catch in the history of the fishery.
+The region with the highest catch is St Helens, consistent with previous years. - There is no evidence of biomass depletion through the observed catch rates, however the standardised catch rate appears to have levelled off when examining the whole east coast and has dropped slightly in the most heavily fished blocks in the northeast.
+In addition, the mean depth of the fishery has increased over time, suggesting depletion of stock in the shallower depths. - Biomass in the Centrostephanus rodgersii fishery is indicated by two methods: extrapolation from counts obtained from fishery-independent transect surveys; and trends in catch per unit effort (CPUE).
 Biomass assessed by fishery independent transect data has increased over the last two decades.
-State-wide CPUE has not decreased over the span of the fishery from the first 2008/2009 season to the most recent 2019/2020 season even in the most heavily fished blocks.
+State-wide CPUE has not decreased over the span of the fishery from the first 2008/2009 season to the most recent 2020/2120 season even in the most heavily fished blocks.